-- Describe pertinent leadership theories, describe the essential skills of successful and ethical leaders, and exhibit a capacity for examining issues strategically and for viewing the world in a visionary manner. - Contribute scholarship to the field of leadership studies. - Calculate and interpret appropriate univariate and multivariate statistics; interpret reliability coefficients and validity evidence; describe concepts of test bias, standard setting, equating, and norm and criterion referenced interpretations.
+- Apply pertinent leadership theories across a variety of organizational contexts, describe the essential skills of successful and ethical leaders, and exhibit a capacity for examining issues strategically and viewing the world in a visionary manner. - Contribute scholarship to the field of leadership studies. - Calculate and interpret appropriate univariate and multivariate statistics; interpret reliability coefficients and validity evidence; describe concepts of test bias, standard setting, equating, and norm and criterion referenced interpretations.

-- Describe accountability issues from a public policy and organizational perspective and evaluate available evaluation instruments. - Describe the role and key applicable skills of a successful leader via marketing, financial accounting, organizational and personnel behavior, and information systems; and integrate these domains in the evaluation of existing functional environments and portend future strategies. - Deploy advocacy techniques, such as lobbying, grassroots mobilization, the media, and others to benefit organizations.
+- Describe accountability issues from a public policy and organizational perspective and assess available evaluation instruments. - Describe the role and key applicable skills of a successful leader by way of marketing, financial accounting, information systems, and organizational and personnel behavior; and integrate these domains in the evaluation of existing functional environments and portend future strategies.

-Why Strategic Leadership Studies, and How is it Defined?
+Why Strategic Leadership, and How is it Defined?

-Among scholars and practitioners alike, there is consensus that organizations are over managed and under-led (e.g., Bennis & Nanus, 1985; Kotter, 1990).
+Among scholars and practitioners alike, there is consensus that organizations are overmanaged and under-led (e.g., Bennis & Nanus, 1985; Kotter, 1990).
 Moreover, most scholars believe that leadership is not a genetic gift, but rather an emergent process, which must be nurtured and developed intentionally (e.g., Bennis, 1989; Day, 2001; Kotter, 1990).
-Based on these assumptions, the JMU Strategic Leadership Studies Doctoral Program aims to develop effective, innovative new organizational leaders and leadership scholars.
+Based on these assumptions, the JMU Strategic Leadership Studies Doctoral Program aims to develop effective, innovative organizational leaders and leadership scholars.

-Background, definition, characteristics and types of Leadership
+Background, Definition, Characteristics, and Types of Leadership

-Leadership is one of the most examined phenomena in social sciences because it is universal (Bass & Bass, 2008) and has many definitions given its complexity, multi-disciplinary and elusive nature.
-Warren Bennis, a renowned American scholar and a pioneer of contemporary field of leadership studies, once said that the quality of our lives is dependent of our leadership underscoring the importance of leadership across cultures and societies.
-Some of the more widely used definitions include the following three: "Leadership is the ability of a superior to influence the behavior of a subordinate or group and persuade them to follow a particular course of action" (Barnard, 1938).
-"Influencing a group of people to move towards ... goal achievement" (Stogdill, 1950).
-"Leadership is the capacity to translate vision into reality" (Bennis, 1988).
-Applying these definitions along with the descriptors and theories, we offer the following definition for the Strategic Leadership Doctoral Program:
+Leadership is one of the most examined phenomena in social sciences because it is universal (Bass & Bass, 2008) and has many definitions given its complexity, multi-disciplinary, and elusive nature.
+Warren Bennis, a renowned American scholar and pioneer of the contemporary field of leadership studies, once said that the quality of our lives is dependent on our leadership, underscoring the importance of leadership across cultures and societies.

+Some of the more widely used definitions include the following three: (1) "Leadership is the ability of a superior to influence the behavior of a subordinate or group and persuade them to follow a particular course of action" (Barnard, 1938).
+(2) "Influencing a group of people to move towards ... goal achievement" (Stogdill, 1950).
+(3) "Leadership is the capacity to translate vision into reality" (Bennis, 1988).

+Applying these definitions - along with the descriptors and theories - we offer the following definition for the Strategic Leadership Doctoral Program: